The learning and teaching technologies listed on this page have been vetted by the ISU LMS Enterprise Team, comprised of:

 - Microsoft Immersive Reader

 - Top Hat

 Get help quickly with these tools!

 We want you to get accurate help as quickly as possible.
-Each tool has it's own support structure which should be used, even if you accessed the tool from within Canvas.
-See the Support section at the bottom of each technology page for available options or consult your local support unit.
+Each tool has its own support structure which should be used, even if you accessed the tool from within Canvas.
+See the Support section at the bottom of each technology page for available options.

 Are you interested in using a tool not listed?

 Did you recently learn about a new technology you would like to see Iowa State implement?
 Do you already use a technology that recently created a connection app for Canvas?
 Read the information below, then submit a request to have the app reviewed for use at Iowa State University.

 Overview of Steps in the App Review and Approval Process